Yuvi-416/3D_Visualizer/README.md

 ## To host locally:
 - Clone this repository, install latest version of python, and install the packages listed in requirement.txt (by pip install -r requirement.txt).
-- Open the terminal, CD the folder where manage.py exists, and launch the server locally by passing the following command over there: python manage.py runserver
+-  Open the terminal, enter in the folder mpi_vtk_js, and launch the server locally by passing the following command over there: python manage.py runserver
 - And click the localhost link: http://127.0.0.1:8000/

-## Don't want to host?:
+## Don't want to host?
 If you don't want to host it locally, then copy and paste provided link in any web-browser to use our visualizer. https://yuvi.pythonanywhere.com/